This book review was written by Eugene Kernes

-Intriguing Connections = 1) Get To Know This Worlds' People, Regions, Cities, Nations, and Empires (United States of America), 2) Learning Economics: Basic to Advanced
+Intriguing Connections = 1) Get To Know The Peoples Of The World (United States of America), 2) Learning Economics: Basic to Advanced

 Trusts and monopolies are anti-competition.
 They not only remove choice from consumers and increase the price of their products, they limit innovation and prevent alternative solutions by absorbing or harming competitors.
 Monopolies became so big in the 19th century that their power facilitated social unrest.
 Antitrust laws were made to break up monopolies, which were effective when used, but were rarely used due to political power of the monopolies, or the laws ineffectiveness.
 What is needed is to update the antitrust laws for the new and different versions of monopoly power.
 Antitrust laws give businesses and citizens more leverage.
 Bringing with it competition, and overall better customer and social experience.

 Trusts are a legal term for various companies transferring their shares to a single holding company.
 The shareholders of the holding company receive a part of the earnings.
 Trusts were used to eliminate competitors, use strategic pricing to make it hard to compete with, force products on consumers, and have more control over working conditions.
 The elimination of competition by mergers gives the monopolists power.

 Monopolies have a lot of power, so much that they could intimidate legislature.
 With politicians self-censoring from fear of the monopolists.
 As monopolies grow, so does their power.
 Inability to check the increased power came about by being unprepared or inept, but also from arrangements being made between the monopolists and the politicians.